leosperry/Chroniton/readme.md

 Licensed under the MIT License

 ## Changes
+### V 1.0.3
+* Cron string support
+* XUnit
+* Simplified constructors for SimpleJob and SimpleParameterizedJob

+### V 1.0.2
+* Support for run once and expiring jobs

+### V 1.0.1
-Simplified Singularity by removing one of the main loops.
+* Simplified Singularity by removing one of the main loops.
-Added .NET Core support
+* Added .NET Core support

 ## Future Features

 * Serialization
-* More Built in Schedule types
-* XUnit
+* Distributed execution

 ## Notes